AbstractClassroom-Java/GistDemo-Versioned-JavaRecordEncapsulation/README.md

-# GistDemoRep-Records_Builder_Patterns
+# Builder Classes

-This repo is associated with a GitHub gist to demonstrate data encapsulation using Java record classes.
-Class builder patterns are also introduced.
+This repo demonstrates how to utilize builder class patterns to make large encapsulation classes more manageable.